 Children with food allergies/restrictions must provide a doctor's excuse.
-A list of children and their allergies is provided to all school staff and the cook.
-Substitutions are not made for food allergies.
+A list of children and their allergies is provided to all school staff.
 If a child is allergic to bee/wasp stings, the parents must provide the school with any prescribed antidote injection which will remain in school.
 Procedures listed above must be followed for the administration of this medication.